May 19, 2013

 For the introduction to passing choices, the coach sets up a triangle of the coach and two players with an assistant (parent) in the middle.
 The coach has a ball.
 As the assistant moves toward one or the other player, the coach demonstrates passing the ball to the “open” teammate.

-For the introduction to movement, the coach sets up two cones about ten yards apart and then shows how an assistant will slowly move from one cone to the other, off-set from the cone from which the assistant starts, the coach, with ball, then demonstrates how a pass toward the second cones “leads” the assistant (player/teammate) so that the ball and the
+For the introduction to movement, the coach sets up two cones about ten yards apart and then shows how an assistant will slowly move from one cone to the other.
+Off-set from the cone from which the assistant starts, the coach, with ball, then demonstrates how a pass toward the second cones “leading” the assistant (player/teammate) so that the ball and the player will meet at the same time and place.

 Drills